 The longest chess problem, mate in 290 moves, is a credit to Otto Blathy from Hungary who won a prize for his work in 1929.

-In 1960, in Budapest, a record was set by Janos French, who played 52 different opponents simultaneously, blindfolded.
+In 1960, in Budapest, a record was set by Janos Flesch, who played 52 different opponents simultaneously, blindfolded.
 He won 31 of the games he played.